Vinesma/.dotfiles/install/README.md

 [More examples here](https://wiki.archlinux.org/index.php/NetworkManager#nmcli_examples)

+Before doing the steps below, I recommend to run `sudo visudo` and add `Defaults timestamp_timeout=60` to the end of the file so that the install proceeds without having to prompt the user for passwords constantly.
+This setting should be removed afterwards.

 Install `git` so you can clone this repo, you may also need to install `python`.
 Once you have both and are connected the scripts can do most of the heavy lifting for you.
 Go ahead and run `python main.py` to install all the things provided.

 After everything is done, reboot the system.